What is Dog Autoimmune Disease?

 In autoimmune disease, the dog’s immune system doesn’t function properly.

-It considers it’s own body’s cells a threat tries and creates antibodies to protect itself.
+In other words, it considers its own body’s cells a threat tries and creates antibodies to protect itself.

 Unfortunately, the antibodies attack the dog’s own body and cause all kinds of different problems.